LogicLogic in Rocq

 principle of explosion.

-Hint: while getting accustomed to Coq's definition of not, you might
+Hint: While getting accustomed to Rocq's definition of not, you might

 find it helpful to unfold not near the beginning of proofs.